-Section Brief title e Description Progress Outcome/ Current Impacts 2.1 Accelerating Entrepreneur ship Through i-Corps Starting in 2022, SMD will join I-Corps.
+Section Brief title Description Status Progress Outcome/ Current Impacts 2.1 Accelerating Entrepreneur ship Through i-Corps In 2022, SMD joined I-Corps.
 This nationally recognized program is designed to catalyze the translation of fundamental research into the commercial marketplace, as well as provide researchers training in entrepreneurship skills.
-Ongoing 2.3 Catalyzing High-Risk/High-Impact (HR/HI) proposals at a higher rate than other types of proposals.
+Ongoing 2.3 Catalyzing High- Risk/High- Impact research SMD already selects high-risk/high-impact (HR/HI) proposals at a higher rate than other types of proposals.
 However, to underscore the importance of HR/HI work, SMD established a Blue-Ribbon panel to examine HR/HI research proposals that were not initially selected for funding through disciplinary research panels.
 As a result, SMD made numerous awards to research that would have a potentially transformative impact in their respective fields.
 Going forward, SMD will introduce a new fund - the Research Catalyst Fund - designed to act as a focal point and partial funding source for HR/HI research.
-2.4 Embracing Commercial Suborbital Capabilities SMD is excited by the emergence of new commercial suborbital platforms that complement NASA's existing capabilities.
-Beginning in ROSES-22, SMD plans to make commercial platforms available for all programs that fly suborbital payloads.
+Ongoing 2.4 Embracing Commercial Suborbital Capabilities SMD is excited by the emergence of new commercial suborbital platforms that complement NASA's existing capabilities.
+Beginning in ROSES-22, SMD has been making commercial platforms available for all programs that fly suborbital payloads.
 These capabilities will be offered alongside NASA-provided platforms.
 Ongoing 4.1 Dual- Anonymous Peer Review SMD leads the federal scientific enterprise in the use of dual- anonymous peer review to evaluate research proposals, which has quantitatively strengthened equity in access to research funding and directly boosted the diversity in NASA's science ecosystem.
-Approximately 20 ROSES programs now use dual- anonymous peer review, and SMD plans to expand its use in the future.
+Approximately 30 ROSES programs now use dual- anonymous peer review, and SMD plans to expand its use in the future.
 Ongoing 4.1 Work-Life Balance Resources SMD recognizes the importance of balancing research and life commitments and established a series of resources to inform SMD-funded researchers about the various wellness resources, award flexibilities, and leave options that are available to the research community (https://science.nasa.gov/researchers/work-life-balance) Complete 4.1 SMD Bridge Program SMD is committed to building diverse and inclusive research environments that are essential to the vitality of the scientific enterprise.
-In 2022, SMD will launch a new Bridge program, which is designed to stimulate collaborative research partnerships between Minority Serving Institutions, very high research activity universities, and NASA Centers, thereby boosting equity and excellence in the space, Earth and biological and physical sciences.
-Future
+SMD recently launched a Bridge program, which is designed to stimulate collaborative research partnerships between Minority Serving Institutions, very high research activity universities, and NASA Centers, thereby boosting equity and excellence in the space, Earth and biological and physical sciences.
+Ongoing